AutoSE/Homework/README.md

 |  3 | Saail Ganesh           | SaailGanesh     |
 |  4 | Sourabh Pardeshi       | SourabhPardeshi |

-For a more detailed document on contributions see `CONTRIBUTING.md`.
+For a more detailed document on contributions, see `CONTRIBUTING.md`.

 <hr />